unswexplains/unswexplains.github.io/b4cd100af797/content.md

 %% The post hoc and cum hoc fallacies %%

 We humans have an insatiable appetite for causal explanations.
 This might have been evolutionarily advantageous, and perhaps it serves us well much of the time.
-But evolved abilities are typically not perfect.
-The human visual system, for example, generates illusions.
-Nor are they always in our best interests, especially when they evolved in environments that differ from our current one.
-We're afraid of snakes, for example, but not texting while driving, despite the latter being a far greater danger to us now.
+But evolved abilities are typically not perfect: the human visual system, for example, generates illusions.
+Nor are they always in our best interests, especially when they evolved in environments that differ from our current one: we're afraid of snakes, for example, but not texting while driving, despite the latter being a far greater danger to us now.

 Indeed, our desire for causal explanations often leads us to see causation where it isn't.
 Sometimes this is harmless, but often it's not.
 If we mistakenly think that A causes B, then this can lead to a waste of time and effort.
 Worse, it can lead us to do harm.